siqiang-ng/tp/docs/DeveloperGuide.md

 * can type fast
 * is reasonably comfortable using CLI apps
 * wants to group contacts based on the different modules
-* has a need to store the different meeting platforms for each module project in one platform
+* has a need to store different url links for each module in a single accessible location
-* wants a task tracker
+* wants to keep track of tasks and deadlines

 **Value propositions**:

 * Manages contacts faster than a typical mouse/GUI driven app.
-* Sorts contacts based on the different tags.
+* Sorts contacts based on the different modules.
 * Allows convenient search for project mates / friends taking the same module.
 * Allows convenient search for the link for team meeting.
-* Allows the addition of tasks to track the task progress.
+* Has a to-do list to keep track of task progress.

 --------------------------------------------------------------------------------------------------------------------
 ### **B: User Stories**